lewagon/dotfiles/04-Front-End/07-AJAX/03-Anonymous-Chat/README.md

 Time to take part to the chat and post your own messages!

 The form `#comment-form` has two inputs (`#your-message` and `#your-name`).
-Start by coding a simple script to  retrieve the input values.
+Start by coding a script to  retrieve the input values.
 At first, you can just `console.log()` the values to make sure everything works as expected.
 This is a basic DOM exercise, no AJAX involved yet!

 **Hint**: You'll have to prevent the default behavior of the form submission (using the `preventDefault()` method).